 Conditional Re-Opening of Club

 Following the latest announcements by the Government, and taking account of recent advice received from the Croquet Association, the Committee has agreed that the Club should be re-opened to Members only on Saturday 16th May 2020, subject to the following restrictions that are additional to the Clubs Rules and certain Bye-Laws.
+Following the latest updates from the Government and the Croquet Association, these additional restrictions have been revised.

 WE are ALL responsible for maintaining a safe distance from others at all times and the following procedures are designed to help adherence to the regulations.
 Any activity should be in line with the Government’s social distancing measures at all times, including when going to and departing from a lawn.